AvishkarSeth/portfolio/README.md

 - Introduces a wearable system for real-time 3D posture estimation in lower back healthcare.
 - Utilizes BLE technology and IMU sensors for wireless communication and position tracking.
 - Aims to reduce hospitalization costs and enable self-rehabilitation.
-- Presented at 2021 IEEE International Symposium on Robotic and Sensors Environments (ROSE).
+- Presented at the 2021 IEEE International Symposium on Robotic and Sensors Environments (ROSE).